NERDS-PROJECTS/Raspberry-Pi-Documentation/README.md

 For connecting to the internet, the larger Raspberry Pi models (but not the Raspberry Pi Zero or Raspberry Pi Zero W) feature a conventional Ethernet connector; the Raspberry Pi Zero requires a USB to Ethernet adaptor.
 Wireless internet access is also available for Raspberry Pi Zero W, Raspberry Pi 3, and Raspberry Pi 4.<br><br>

 # Connecting Raspberry Pi
--Connect everything to our Raspberry Pi at this time.
+- Connect everything to our Raspberry Pi at this time.
 To ensure the safety of all our components, it is crucial to complete these steps in the proper order.<br><br>
--Insert the SD card we have set up with Raspberry Pi OS into the microSD card slot on the underside of our Raspberry Pi.
+- Insert the SD card we have set up with Raspberry Pi OS into the microSD card slot on the underside of our Raspberry Pi.
 Many microSD cards come inside a larger adapter — we can slide the smaller card out using the lip at the bottom.<br><br>
 ![sd-card-holder](https://user-images.githubusercontent.com/62924322/200497446-8e5a7b78-bf76-418e-bb77-018e5757dddf.png)<br><br>
--It doesn't matter which port we choose; just locate the USB connection end of the mouse's cable and attach the mouse to the Raspberry Pi.<br><br>
+- It doesn't matter which port we choose; just locate the USB connection end of the mouse's cable and attach the mouse to the Raspberry Pi.<br><br>
 ![pi-mouse](https://user-images.githubusercontent.com/62924322/200497523-bd7dbece-fedd-4a1f-9493-5878b661806e.png)<br><br>
--Connect the keyboard in the same way.<br><br>
+- Connect the keyboard in the same way.<br><br>
 ![pi-keyboard](https://user-images.githubusercontent.com/62924322/200497590-54a4edfc-a13f-4445-9e56-422e6088fa68.png)<br><br>
--Make sure our screen is plugged into a wall socket and switched on.<br><br>
+- Make sure our screen is plugged into a wall socket and switched on.<br><br>
--Look at our Raspberry Pi's HDMI port(s); we'll see that they have a flat surface on top.<br><br>
+- Look at our Raspberry Pi's HDMI port(s); we'll see that they have a flat surface on top.<br><br>
--Use a cable to connect the screen to Raspberry Pi’s HDMI port — use an adapter if necessary.<br><br>
+- Use a cable to connect the screen to Raspberry Pi’s HDMI port — use an adapter if necessary.<br><br>

 *Raspberry Pi 4*<br><br>
 Use HDMI0, the first HDMI port on the Raspberry Pi 4, to connect our display.
 Use HDMI0 instead of HDMI1 (which is closest to the power in port).<br><br>